aeppic/iris-app/README.md

 # IRA

-Note: This is work-in-progress we are still building this up
+Note: This is work-in-progress we are still building this up.
+The public beta release will be with version 3.1 this summer.

 ## Intro